THE OUTLETS SHONAN HIRATSUKA Guide: Shopping, Outlet Appliances, and Local Flavors

 Ikebana And Kado: The Japanese Art Of Flower Arrangement

-In some events, you would be able to watch a Kado master arrange flowers on the spot.
-If you manage to catch this opportunity, observe the master's movements and the techniques applied during the process.
+At some events, you may have the opportunity to watch a Kado master arrange flowers live.
+If you catch this chance, observe the master’s movements and techniques carefully during the process.

 How Are Ikebana Arrangements Made?